2021 Business Plan Competition

 To view more business summaries contact Thomas Kuljam.
 In order to prepare your own executive summary, use this Submission Checklist, which includes the judging criteria judges will be using in the Screening Round to evaluate all entries.

 The Screening Round takes place online and is the first major hurdle for students participating in the Business Plan Competition.
-Student teams submit their business plan executive summaries online.
+Student teams submit their business plan executive summaries and their video presentation online.
 Over the course of a weekend, each business plan executive summary is read and scored by the judges who are encouraged to provide written feedback for students.
 After the Screening Round, an announcement of teams advancing to the Investment Round is sent via email.
 Please also review the submission checklist at the end of this document.
 Screening Submission Form

 OVERALL IMPRESSION OF THE EXECUTIVE SUMMARY